What is a P-F Curve? Definition and Use Cases in Maintenance Management

 Decoding the P-F Curve: Definition and Key Concepts

 One of the most common concepts of Reliability Centered Maintenance (RCM) and Condition-Based Maintenance (CBM) is the P-F Curve.
-It is also a visual representation of how an asset will behave with age, allowing maintenance staff to know the correlation between the ability to signal a failure and the loss in functionality.
+It is a visual representation of how an asset will behave with age.

 What is the P-F Curve?